-Here are the names, dates, and stories of the 156 faithless votes:
+Here are the names, dates, and stories of the 90 deviant votes for president and the 75 deviant votes for vice president:

 An unknown elector from Minnesota, pledged to vote for Democrat John Kerry, cast a presidential vote instead for Kerry’s running mate John Edwards (the elector also cast his or her vice presidential vote for Edwards).
 One Minnesota elector, who believed the Edwards vote must have been a mistake, said, "I'm certainly glad the Electoral College isn't separated by one vote."